Army sweeps men’s wrestling team titles, women’s competition grows

 |0

-This work, Army sweeps men’s wrestling team titles, women’s competition grows, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army sweeps men’s wrestling team titles, women’s competition grows, by Joe Lacdan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.